thory01/imagine/README.md

-# Astria Image Generation GUI
+# Flux Imagine GUI interface

-A GUI for image generation
+A modern and intuitive graphical user interface for generating images using Flux technology.
+This web-based application provides a seamless experience for creating, editing, and managing AI-generated images through a clean and responsive interface.
+Built with React and TypeScript, it offers real-time previews, batch processing capabilities, and integration with Flux's powerful image generation API.

 ## Table of Contents